CacheMoney2021/TextExtraction/README.md

 Filter code removes non-artefact information, such as paragraphs.
 The resulting text file is then run through Extraction code, to identify the attributes for each artefact entry and produce a file that can be uploaded to a database.

+This code was developed by Aayesha Mohammed, Mariyam Mohammed and Rogue Lyons.

 # Installation
 This project can be downloaded from Github.